Tanmayeers/Projects-/PCB - Projects/ESP32/README.md

 7. Fused power supply available on scew terminals
 8. 3.2mm mounting holes (4)

-Schematic: Created independently by following the circuit from the github repository: mortens-lab This project was developed as a personal learning exercise.
+Schematic: Created independently by following the circuit from the github repository: mortens-lab/iot-thing
+Layout: the PCB layout is fully original and created from scratch using KiCad This project was developed as a personal learning exercise.